Sjögren's disease: Treatments

-Neither a cure nor a specific treatment for Sjögren's disease is known to permanently restore gland secretion.
+Neither a cure nor a specific treatment for Sjögren's disease is known to restore gland secretion.
 Instead, treatment is generally symptomatic and supportive.

 Eye care

 Moisture replacement therapies such as artificial tears may ease the symptoms of dry eyes.
 Some patients with more severe problems use goggles to increase local humidity or have punctal plugs inserted to help retain tears on the ocular surface for a longer time.

-Additionally, cyclosporine (Restasis) is available by prescription to treat chronic dry eye by suppressing the inflammation that disrupts tear secretion.
+Additionally, chronic dry eyes can be treated with prescription eyedrops that suppress the inflammation that disrupts tear secretion, such as cyclosporine (Restasis®, Cequa®, Vevye®) and lifitegrast (Xiidra®); or eyedrops that prevent tear evaporation, such as perfluorohexyloctane (Miebo®).

 Prescription drugs are also available that help to stimulate salivary flow, such as cevimeline (Evoxac) and pilocarpine.
 Salagen, a manufactured form of pilocarpine, can be used to help produce tears, as well as saliva in the mouth and intestines.
 It is derived from the jaborandi plant.

 Vaginal dryness

-In women with Sjögren's disease, vaginal dryness, vulvodynia and dyspareunia (painful sexual intercourse) are often reported; personal lubricants are recommended to help lessen irritation or pain that may result from dryness in the vaginal and vulval areas.
+In women with Sjögren's disease, vaginal dryness, vulvodynia, and dyspareunia (painful sexual intercourse) are often reported; personal lubricants are recommended to help lessen irritation or pain that may result from dryness in the vaginal and vulval areas.

 Musculoskeletal

 Nonsteroidal anti-inflammatory drugs (NSAIDs) may be used to treat musculoskeletal symptoms.
 For individuals with severe complications, corticosteroids or immunosuppressive drugs may be prescribed, and sometimes intravenous immunoglobulins.
-Also, disease-modifying antirheumatic drugs such as methotrexate may be helpful.
+Also, disease-modifying antirheumatic drugs, such as methotrexate, may be helpful.
 Hydroxychloroquine (Plaquenil) is another option and is generally considered safer than methotrexate.
 However, these prescribed drugs have a range of side effects such as nausea, loss of appetite, dizziness, hair loss, stomach aches/cramps, headache, liver toxicity and increased risk of infections.